AlexanderRoylance/csci491/results.md

   Scraping sensitive data from Government websites was not allocable in this timeframe, leading to a reliance on magazine and news-based information.
 The sites we were not able to get to could contain important statistical data for what areas are most susceptible to phishing schemes, as well as what education level teaches people technical literacy.
 Future iterations will require manual data collection from these sources in order to gather more data and strengthen our claim.
+  - **OpenAI Character Coding:**
   OpenAI and AI-assisted extraction for character language is vital to this project, however, it can sometimes incorrectly and ineffectively classify language.
-Human coding or manual validation could be the next step to increase the validity of the tests and the project as a whole.
+Human coding or manual validation could be the next step to increase the validity of the tests and the project as a whole. say why these are not making the article bad external threats
 ---

 ### **Next Steps**